 Registration Times and Punctuality Policy

-The school’s official registration times are 8.45 for the morning sessions and 13.50 for the afternoon sessions.
+The school’s official registration times are 8.45 for the morning sessions and at the start of period 4 for the afternoon sessions.
+(12:25 for students in Year 10 & Year 11 and 13:00 for students in years 7, 8 and 9)

-Students registering after 8.45 and 13.50 will be coded as late in the school register.
+Students registering after 8.45 in the morning and after the start of P4 in the afternoon will be coded as late in the school register.

-The school register closes at 9.00 for the morning session and 14.10 for the afternoon session.
+The school register closes at 9.00 for the morning session and 15 minutes after the start of P4 for the afternoon session.
 Students will be coded as absent in the school register after these times.

 The absence will either be authorised or unauthorised subject to the reasons provided by the parent for the absence from the relevant session.